expln/metamath-lamp/docs/guide.md

 ## Main tabs: Settings and Editor

-At the top there is a tab bar with two tabs, "Settings" and "Editor".
+Once you've loaded the context, at the top there is a tab bar with two tabs, "Settings" and "Editor".

 The "Editor" tab is the main view that lets you see and edit a proof.
 The "Settings" tab lets you change the editor configuration to your liking, We'll cover the Settings tab later; let's focus on the Editor tab.